Skip to main content

 Buffer AI Assistant - Built into Buffer's scheduling interface, so no copy-pasting between tools.
 The output quality is decent for short captions.
 It tends toward generic corporate language, but it's fast and convenient if you're already in Buffer.
 My main complaint: it produces "safe" content that won't offend anyone but also won't connect with anyone.

 Hootsuite OwlyWriter - Generates captions from links, which is useful when sharing articles.
 The Hootsuite integration saves time.
-But the captions need heavy editing to not sound like every other Hootsuite-generated post.
-I tested 10 captions and 8 of them started with "Did you know..." - not exactly original.
+But the captions need heavy editing to not sound like every other Hootsuite-generated post; they lean hard on a few stock openers like "Did you know..."

 Sydium's Caption Generator - I built this, so I'm biased.
 But the brand voice training is genuinely different from what others offer.
-Instead of generic output that you shape to your voice, it starts with your voice and generates from there.
-I wrote about how we designed the brand voice system here.
+Instead of generic output that you then shape to your voice, it starts with your voice and generates from there.
+More on how we built the brand voice system, and on the broader framework for how to use AI for social media.

 Best for content ideas and planning